Storyflow Logo

 Creately logo

-Creately is a diagram-led collaborative workspace that does mind mapping alongside flowcharts and other diagrams, with real-time co-editing and a large template library.
-For teams whose mapping often turns into more formal diagrams, the breadth is useful and the collaboration is dependable.
+Creately is a diagram-led collaborative workspace that does mind mapping alongside flowcharts, org charts, and other diagrams, with real-time co-editing, a large template library, and a data-linked shape model that appeals to teams documenting processes.
+For teams whose mapping often turns into more formal diagrams, the breadth is useful and the collaboration is dependable across a big canvas.

-Where it loses: because it spans many diagram types, the mind mapping experience is less focused than a dedicated mapper, and its AI is general-purpose.
-Creately suits teams that want one tool for maps and diagrams together, and is less ideal for teams wanting a purpose-built collaborative mind mapping experience.
+Where it loses: because it spans many diagram types, the mind mapping experience is less focused than a dedicated mapper, and rung three is general-purpose rather than tuned for developing a mind map.
+The interface carries the weight of all that breadth, so a simple shared map involves more tool than the job needs.
+Creately suits teams that want one workspace for maps and diagrams together, and is less ideal for a team wanting a purpose-built collaborative mind mapping experience they can move fast in.

 How to run a collaborative mind mapping session